yvzn/library-management-system/README.md

 - ✅ Add a new loan

-- Add a book to a loan
+- ✅ Add a book to a loan
-    - Book search (Title, Author, ISBN)
+    - ✅ Book search (Title, Author, ISBN)

+- Manual book creation

 - List of all loans